OCA/connector-magento/magentoerpconnect/doc/guides/monitor_resolve_jobs.rst

 Why do I have a couple of Workers?
 ==================================

-When OpenERP is running in standalone (one process), you'll always have 1 Jobs Worker.
+When Odoo is running in standalone (one process), you'll always have 1 Jobs Worker.
-When OpenERP is running in multiprocess, you'll have 1 Jobs Worker for each OpenERP worker.
+When Odoo is running in multiprocess, you'll have 1 Jobs Worker for each Odoo worker.

 .. note:: To benefits of multiple workers, you need to: